Last Updated on January 26, 2024 by Kayla

 When you find yourself aimlessly searching for food that “sounds good” – what I like to call food surfing – consider this: You have a craving for something, but it’s not food.
 You’re likely craving a change in emotion.

-If you feel lost and unsure where to start, join my Back On Track Program for women after bariatric surgery.
-This 30-day kickstart program focuses on overcoming bad habits like grazing and emotional eating, and you’ll walk away with practical nutrition strategies to manage real-life eating after bariatric surgery.
+If you feel lost and unsure where to start, join my online bariatric community where I work with women to overcome habits like grazing and emotional eating, and you’ll learn practical nutrition strategies to manage real-life eating after bariatric surgery.

 Distinguishing between emotional vs physical hunger is a skill that requires practice.
 Be patient with yourself as you learn what does and doesn’t work for you.
 It’s about progress and persistence, not perfection!